snoyberg/yesoddocs/book/basics.markdown

 * Storing data loaded at the initialization of your webapp.
 This could be settings loaded from a file, database connections, static file contents loaded into memory, etc.

-* A datatype to allow instancing various type classes on.
+* Instanciation of various type classes.
 You've seen one example so far: the Yesod type class.
 You'll see a few more of these typeclasses in the future.
 For the most part, they provide a method for you to supply configuration to Yesod about your application.

 * Type safe URLs are a central concept to Yesod, and we access this via **associated types** (aka, type families).